n3ddih/comb2passlist/README.md

 Given a list of usernames, the tool will create a list of passwords that has been leaked by those passwords.

 > API: `curl https://api.proxynova.com/comb?query=`

->
-- 2 output option:
+There are 2 output option:
 - A list of all passwords.
-    - A list of dictionaries with the username as key and list of passwords as value.
+- A list of dictionaries with the username as key and list of it's passwords as value.

-- Usernames need to have the syntax `abcd_efgh-123` without using any other special chars.
+**Note**: Usernames need to have the syntax `abcd_efgh-123` without using any other special chars.

     > Should username input that has [space] converted into `_` or `-`?